This article was originally published on March 26, 2017 and is being republished on March 2, 2019.

 Indira Gandhi’s paramount concern at that moment of time was figuring out how to get Bangladeshi leader Sheikh Mujibur Rahman back to his country alive and well.

 She was prepared to pay any price to save his life.
-This much the prime minister confided to at least one member of her so called ‘kitchen Cabinet’.
-That person was Ram Nath Kao. the RAW chief.
+This much the prime minister confided to at least one member of her so called ‘kitchen cabinet’.
+That person was Ram Nath Kao, the Research and Analysis Wing (RAW) chief.

 She was acutely aware of the fact that Mujib was tried by a Pakistani military court and a verdict of death by hanging on charges of treason had been handed down to the Bangladesh leader.
 Also, as is typical with the Pakistani military, its security services did not fail to demonstrate their morbidity in the crudest possible terms.
 In his prison cell, a 6.5 ft long grave was dug with a rope with a loop at the end hanging over it – serving as a warning that he could face a cruel death any moment.